 - APC will ensure the fulfillment of the contractual obligation of suppliers as required by local law or Heifer International policies and procedures. - The APC shall comply with relevant local financial requirements including the bidding process, cash advances and liquidation to complete the financial obligation.
-The APC will ensure that the procurement process meets Heifer International financial procedures. - When necessary, the APC will obtain the appropriate movement permit(s) and health certificates to transport animals from the source of origin to the destination.

-- Technical staff/project partner staff or APC members may accompany the animals in transit to assist with their safety during transportation. - Each recipient household receiving animals will prepare the animal shed / housing as recommended by Heifer International.
+The APC will assure that the procurement process meets Heifer International financial procedures. - When necessary, the APC will obtain the appropriate movement permit(s) and health certificates to transport animals from the source of origin to the destination. - Technical staff/Project Partner staff or members of the APC may accompany the animals in transit to assist with their safety during transportation. - Each recipient family receiving animals will prepare the animal shed / housing as recommended by Heifer International.
 Appropriate feed will be in place prior to the receipt of animals.